foundriesio/docs/source/reference-manual/ota/aktualizr-lite.rst

 .. _ref-aktualizr-lite:

-aktualizr-lite
+Aktualizr-Lite
 ==============

-The default OTA client shipped with the Linux microPlatform is ``aktualizr-lite``.
+The default OTA client shipped with the Linux® microPlatform is ``aktualizr-lite``.
 This client is a build variant of the Aktualizr project.
-It is targeting users who wish to have the security aspects of TUF but do not want the complexity of Uptane.
+It is for those who wish to have the security aspects of TUF, but without the complexity of Uptane.

   .. figure:: /_static/diagrams/aktualizr-lite/aktualizr-lite.png
      :align: center